 - Another question is whether all secondary circumstances, such as excluding social tendencies from art, is a good thing.
 Very often this is a necessary part of the inspiration of the artist, thus the ‘art’ value is not decreased but rather increased.
 Even if one recognizes l’art pour l’art, it does not mean that one is against this tendency in art.
 The main point is and remains; the intensity of the art value.

-for more information about Suprematism and the Suprematist art movement with founding artist Malevich
+ART LINKS, for more information about Russian Suprematism art movement